nchichilidze/RS-with-GE/README.md

 # Building a Recommender System with Grammatical Evolution

-dataset used: MovieLens by GroupLens
+Dataset used: MovieLens by GroupLens

 University of Limerick final year project